 Festival of Lights Highlights the True Meaning of Christmas

-Our Lady of Fatima Shrine Features Religious Display
+Our Lady of Fatima Shrine features religious displays in New York state.

 Several weeks before Christmas, my family visits one of our favorite local holiday-light displays.
 However, at this display you won’t find the usual smiling snowmen, jolly Santas and frolicking elves that you find at most holiday exhibits.
 No, this showcase of holiday lights has the courage to boldly depict the true meaning of the season — the birth of Jesus Christ — by featuring the Holy Family, St. Nicholas, angels, and other religious-themed displays.